 2011 was an incredible year for McSound Productions!
 I personally performed for more than 80 events in 2011.
 My performances included weddings, mitzvahs, proms, sweet sixteens, corporate events and birthday parties.
 But the highlight of the year was being specially requested and booked to DJ for a worldwide conference in Barcelona, Spain!
 I've done a lot of things in my DJ career, but becoming an international special event DJ has exceeded all of my expectations!
 The event in Spain was both challenging and exciting.
 I performed for more than 400 conference attendees from all over the globe!
 I learned so much on that trip and it has opened many more doors in my career!

-In 2012, I have been recognized as Best of 2012 by Wedding Wire thanks to amazing reviews by my clients!
+From 2012 - 2018, I have been recognized every year as Couple's Choice by Wedding Wire thanks to amazing reviews by my clients!

-For 20 years, I have taken great pride in providing professional personalized DJ service for all types of events.
+For more than 20 years, I have taken great pride in providing professional personalized DJ service for all types of events.